tnt/ansible-gpg-import-module/README.md

-# ansible-gpg-keys-mod
+# ansible-gpg-import

-Ansible module to manage GPG-keys.
+Ansible module to import and remove GPG-keys.

 It addresses the issues of non-responding keyservers in general by repeating attempts and keys.gnupg.net's round-robin-DNS sabotaging DNS-caching (like the Windows DNS-cache does it) in particular by optionally trying alternating hostnames.